tSwizzz/Crypto-Portraits/README.md

 2. npm install
 3. npx hardhat node
 4. open new terminal on the side (still in backend)
-5. npx hardhat run --network localhost ./scripts/deploy.js
+5. Optional: npx hardhat run --network localhost ./scripts/deploy.js (upon deployment, this will provide 3 test NFTs to send to).
 6. cd ../ (exit backend)
 7. cd frontend
 8. npm install